MedAIScientist/DeepResearch/docs/CHUNKED_WORKFLOW.md

 # Chunked Research Workflow

 The chunked pipeline handles questions that are too broad for a single research run by decomposing them into smaller, tractable prompts.
-The flow is implemented in `src/eye_of_prometheus/chunked_research.py` and is exposed through the CLI (`python -m eye_of_prometheus.ask --chunked ...`).
+The flow is implemented in `src/gazzali/chunked_research.py` and is exposed through the CLI (`python -m gazzali.ask --chunked ...`).

 ## High-level Stages